 Inevitably discussions would arrive at the point where I have to explain what the prophet has said recently that was so great and so clearly prophetic.
-That's where all moment was lost because no LDS prophet since Joseph Smith has done much of anything at all.
+That's where all momentum was lost because no LDS prophet since Joseph Smith has done much of anything at all.

 2. We have The Book of Mormon (and other new scripture)!

-This comment usually would of course get some people saying the Bible is all you need, but usually people would ask what it said was so great.
-At that point I or my companion would share the wonderful tale of Jews settling parts of the Americas in 600 BCE, tried killing each other until the resurrected Jesus stopped by to set them straight, at which point they lived happily for 200 years until they eventually decided that killing each other was better.
+This comment usually would of course get some people saying the Bible is all you need, but usually people would ask what it said that was so great.
+At that point I or my companion would share the wonderful tale of Jews settling parts of the Americas in 600 BCE, how they tried killing each other until the resurrected Jesus stopped by to set them straight, at which point they lived happily for 200 years until they eventually decided that killing each other was better.
 This only ever impressed uneducated people.
-Everyone else waiting patiently until we left them alone.
+Everyone else waited patiently until we left them alone.

 3. We have the same power and authority held by Jesus Christ himself during his earthly ministry!